JurajKubelka/DiscordSt/doc/API.md

 ### User Client

-The third option to connect to Discord within Pharo is by using a user account, email and password.
-Notice that using such account to connect bots is strictly prohibited.
+The third option to connect to Discord within Pharo is by using a user account, email and password. **Notice that using such account to connect bots is strictly prohibited.
+You should not use your user account to automate login and other operations!**

 ## Examples